 Pryor Mountain Road is NOT an all weather road.
 The majority of the road is good gravel, but some sections are rough and rocky, or muddy when wet.
 When it is dry some standard highway vehicles can make it if driven carefully, but higher clearance vehicles like most SUVs are preferable.
 Four wheel drive is not needed in dry conditions.
 But when it is wet there are sections which are often impassable even with 4WD.

 If there have been recent rains, consider going to the south Pryors instead.
 (See the new Pryor Mountain Map Set below.)
-If you are looking for a hike consider the Bear Canyon hike or the Hikers’ Haven Trail.
+If you are looking for a hike consider the Bear Canyon hike or the Hikers’ Haven Area Trails.
 Those hikes may be OK even when Pryor Mountain Road is impassable.

 Pryor Mountain Road Driving Directions: